cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 - Update `setup.py` with non-example information
 - Arrange into appropriate folders, such as `src` and `test`
-- Update the `codeowners` file to reflect subject matter expertise and codebase familiarity
+- Update the `.github/CODEOWNERS` file to reflect subject matter expertise and codebase familiarity
   - Aim to have at least two codeowners for every repository